-“An inheritance gained hastily in the beginning will not be blessed in the end.”— Proverbs 20:21
+“An inheritance gained hastily in the beginning will not be blessed in the end.”-Proverbs 20:21

-A man who has given his heart to God will know and appreciate how valuable your heart is.
+Ladies, a man who has given his heart to God will know and appreciate how valuable your heart is.
 Wait for the one who knows your worth and knows his, too.

 “If a man isn’t following God,” Tony Gaskins writes, “he isn’t fit to lead.
 If he doesn’t have a relationship with God, he won’t know how to have a relationship with you.
 If he doesn’t know God, he doesn’t know real love.”